CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Hit Tab or M to access the mission map from anywhere in the space rig.

-* Ping minerals or dirt to have Bosco mine it.
-Bosco can also mine & carry heavy objects like aquarqs or enor pearls, provide light if you ping on non-minerals, and attack enemies that you ping.

-* Shout (press x) to call bosco to you - if he is holding a heavy object, he will drop it, or throw it at you if he's within 10m of you.
-If he’s mining or shining a light, he will also stop and go to you.

 * Use your terrain scanner to see which way to dig through dirt.

-* If you ping a large object (like enor or jadiz), Bosco will pick it up and carry it to you.

 * If you see something and don’t know what it is, point your laser pointer at it.
 It’ll show the name of that thing and you can look it up.
 Google and the Wiki are your friends.

 * When you throw a flare, it inherits your momentum.
 If you want to throw a flare as far as possible, sprint, jump, and throw throw the flare immediately after starting the jump.

-* On refinery missions, ping a pipeline (that has already been laid) to make bosco build it or repair it.

-* Ping the drilldozer or HACK-C to make bosco prioritize defending them.

-* On drilldozer missions, in the last phase of the ommoran heartstone fight, ping the tips of laser beamers to have Bosco mine them.

 * Ctrl+e sets a permanent waypoint that stays on your terrain scanner, and is visible when you pull out your laser pointer